In industries such as medical device packaging, where even the slightest oversight…

 As you decide on your packaging design, consider whether you need it to be customized:

 - Yes—Your products have unique shapes, or you simply want a packaging design to match—one that stands out from the crowd.
 Custom thermoformed designs can resolve this packaging need by adhering to your products’ specific dimensions.
-Custom thermoformed packaging can also allow you to fit multiple parts into your packaging design, as Scott’s did for its lawn care products.
+Custom thermoformed packaging can also allow you to fit multiple parts into your packaging design.

 - No—You need plastic packaging, but it doesn’t necessarily have to be an exclusive design.
 This is most common for the food and restaurant industries, who simply need deli containers for customers or whose products do not have custom dimensions.